A15 road (England): Peterborough

-The A15 dual carrigeway in the city centre.
+The A15 dual carriageway in the city centre.

 The A15 is Peterborough's main connecting road from the south to the A1(M), joining near Stilton, at Norman Cross.
 It begins as London Road at junction 16 of the A1(M) with the B1043 (former A1) in Cambridgeshire and the district of North West Cambridgeshire.
 From here to Yaxley, it passes the Norman Cross Hotel and follows the City of Peterborough and Cambridgeshire boundary, where there is a junction with the B1091 (for Farcet).

 It enters the City of Peterborough near Hampton Vale on the left and meets the A1260 The Serpentine, which leads to two much faster routes around Peterborough.
 Next is a roundabout for the Cygnet Park business park on the left, home of the new headquarters of News International.
 It enters Old Fletton near the headquarters of Hotpoint to the left.
 A staggered junction with the A1129 crosses the East Coast Main Line.
 It passes Peterborough United on the right in New Fletton.
 It meets the start of the A605 at a roundabout and crosses the River Nene.